AndrewFasano/hyde/README.md

 Is the HyDE program something that runs briefly or persistently during guest execution?

 # Problems in Virtualized Environments
-* Identifying unexpected behavior - buggy code, misconfiguration, or malicious actors lead system to take unexpected actions
-* Understanding system behavior - enumerating processes and interactively debugging them requires accessing the guest and installing new software
-* Lost access to guest system - password forgotten, ssh server or RDP is stopped, crashes, or is misconfigured
-* Cannot safely modify guest filesystem while guest is running
-* Guest programs may be unaware of host features that could be used to optimize performance
-* Difficult to enforce security policies - malicious actors in guest can disable and reconfigure security policies post-exploitation
-* Malicious root users in guest have unlimited access to system

 # List of HyDE Programs and Applications